MichaelCurrin/auto-commit-msg/docs/development.md

 ## Run checks

+Note these lint and test steps happen in the CI/CD flow - see [main.yml](/.github/workflows/main.yml).

 ### Lint

 Run ESLint against TS files for a report.
 This will not fix any errors though.